-Transparent Recycling Bins ♻️: In this blog, we tackle about the efficacy of deploying transparent recycling bins.
+Transparent Recycling Bins ♻️: In this blog, we tackle the efficacy of deploying transparent recycling bins.
 How effective is this strategy?
 Will it prompt residents or even businesses to recycle more?
 Or, will it hinder recycling progress, instead?
 Let us find out more as we traverse through this topic.

 Lots of recyclables get ruined, mainly because of people’s confusion and failure to follow instructions such as what to send etc. Recycling contamination has long been a problem here in Australia.
 We have seen an entire batch of recyclables ruined because of a few non-recyclables making their way into a truck full of recyclable ones.
 As a result, these all unfortunately go to landfill, instead.
 We even had reports of people trying to recycle an item that they do not know much about, much less its recyclability (i.e., wishcycling)!